 If your child has had a really low appetite for a long time or you are concerned about the amount of weight they are losing while they are sick, it’s a great idea to talk to your pediatrician.
 They can help you figure out what to do from a medical stand point.

 Is the BRAT Diet Still a Thing?

-One classic diet used for diarrhea was bananas, rice, applesauce, and toast (BRAT).
+The BRAT diet for diarrhea is one classic and often suggested diarrhea diet.
+It consists of: bananas, rice, applesauce, and toast (BRAT).
 This diet is no longer recommended by the American Academy of Pediaterics.
 The reason is, it’s low in nutrients, fiber, fat and protein.
 That makes diarrhea last longer than a normal diet does!

 It used to be thought that the gut needed to rest to recover from diarrhea or an upset stomach.
 Now we know better.
 Children who drink oral rehydration solution to resolve dehydration and eat a balanced diet recover quicker from diarrhea.
 Nutrients, fiber, fat, and protein help the gut recover from illness.

 So, basically, first get the dehydration corrected.
 Then continue to offer nutritious and balanced meals to children.
 Continue to also offer rehydration solution based on how much fluid they are losing.